marcodippy/beautiful-jekyll/_posts/2016-08-21-variance-covariance-contravariance-part2.md

 The compilers doesn't like that and gives us `Error: "Covariant type A occurs in contravariant position in type A of value animal"`.

-Remember, that being Kennel covariant means that we can do something like this:
+Remember, that being Kennel covariant means that we could do something like this:

 ```scala
 val dogKennel: Kennel[Dog] = new Kennel[Dog]